-Maybe I’m wrong though, perhaps there is a team of EA developers working on the latest instalment of FIFA who are immortalising Declan Rice as the greatest of all time as we speak.
+Maybe I’m wrong though, perhaps there is a team of EA developers working on the latest instalment of FIFA who are immortalising Erling Haaland as the greatest of all time as we speak.

 It sounds preposterous, doesn’t it?
 Nobody in their right mind would suggest that regardless of the fact he’s a talented player with potential – apart from the fact that in FIFA 2003 that’s precisely what they did.
 No, not Declan Rice.
 Step forward Matteo Brighi.

 The man, or boy, that Brighi was can be summed up quite simply; he was a grounded youngster who kept himself hidden away from the high profile life often associated with such a hot prospect.
 Juventus signed Brighi, a centre midfielder who could also operate in the holding role, in the summer of 2001 but the Old Lady actually wanted him earlier with Brighi rebuffing their advances, instead choosing to focus on non-football related studies citing he ‘wasn’t ready’.
 Some would interpret this as a person wise beyond their years with no guarantees of a footballing career whilst others would point to a lack of self-confidence.

 To get things clear, this wasn’t a player turning down the next step.
 It was a player choosing to decline the opportunity to jump clear over an abyss into another world.
 Brighi was playing for his hometown side Rimini, a city located on the east coast and near on 300 miles from Turin, who played in the fourth tier of Italian football.